Joe Gould: Who Was James J. Braddock’s Boxing Manager? What Happened to Him?

-Helmed by Ron Howard, ‘Cinderella Man’ follows former heavyweight contender James J. Braddock as he struggles to support his family after the Great Depression derails both his boxing career and financial stability.
-While the biographical sports drama centers on Braddock’s unlikely return to the ring, much of that journey unfolds through his partnership with manager Joe Gould, one of the few people who continues to believe in him after the rest of the boxing world has moved on.
-As injuries, unemployment, and mounting debts push the fighter toward obscurity, Gould works relentlessly to secure opportunities that might keep his career alive.
+Helmed by Ron Howard, ‘Cinderella Man’ dramatizes the true story of legendary boxer James J. Braddock as he struggles to support his family after the Great Depression derails both his boxing career and financial stability.
+While the biographical sports drama centers on Braddock’s unlikely return to the ring, much of that journey unfolds through his partnership with manager Joe Gould, one of the very few people who refuse to give up on him after everyone else has moved on.
+As past injuries, unemployment, and mounting debts push the fighter toward obscurity, Gould works relentlessly to secure opportunities that might keep his career alive.

-What begins as a desperate attempt to earn a living gradually develops into one of the sport’s most improbable comeback stories.
-Through Braddock’s rise from dockworker to title contender, the film examines perseverance, loyalty, and the role that faith in another person can play during moments of profound uncertainty.
+What begins as Gould and Braddock’s desperate attempt to find footing in the harshest of times develops into one of the sport’s most improbable comeback stories.
+Through the boxer’s rise from dockworker to title contender, the film examines perseverance, loyalty, and the role that faith in another person can play during moments of profound uncertainty.

 Joe Gould Was James J. Braddock’s Friend First, and Boxing Manager Second